nathan-fiscaletti/keyboardsounds/README.md

   $ pip install keyboardsounds
   ```

+## Custom Profiles

+This application supports custom profiles in which you can provide your own WAV or MP3 files to be used for the different keys pressed.

+Read more about creating and editing profiles [here](./docs/custom-profiles.md).

+## Command Line

+Keyboard Sounds has a comprehensive backend that can be used to manage the daemon, application rules, and profiles.
+This backend can be accessed via the command line interface (CLI) in your terminal application.

+Read more about backend usage [here](./docs/backend.md).

 ## Uninstalling

 You can uninstall the Keyboard Sounds Desktop Application from the "Apps" section of your system Settings application.